Thokki/game-off-2013/README.md

 ![Nest](http://webviking.co.uk/github-gameoff/github/home.png) **Your nest**, you can store any nuts you find here

+Deliver enough nuts to get more time or sacrifice some nuts and kill of few of the bears.
+Succesfully throwing nuts at your nest will also give you some bonus points.

 ## Controls

 Use **left** and **right** key to move Alfonso and **up** key to jump.